 1. Using a Favicon to Brand Your Site and Bookmarks

 When a visitor bookmarks your site, their browser creates a simple “point and click” way for them to get back to your website without having to remember your URL.
-However, when that visitor goes back to access that bookmark in their browser, the default image is a generic looking page icon.
+However, when that visitor goes back to access that bookmark in their browser, the default image is a generic-looking page icon.
 If you really want to brand your site, it’s a good idea to add a favicon.
-For example, in the image below, you’ll see that some bookmarks are branded by the company logo and some are not:

 Notice how the favicon is the company’s unique logo, which communicates the company image and creates a visual reference for the customer, making the brand more memorable.
-To add a favicon to your site, you need to have your company logo created in a 16x16 jpeg, GIF, PNG or ICO image and uploaded to your web server.
-Then it’s simply a matter of adding the following code into the header of your HTML code for your web pages:
+To add a favicon to your site, you need to have your company logo created in a 16x16 jpeg, GIF, PNG, or ICO image and uploaded to your web server.

 2. Email Marketing